 Palm leaf, Tikal National Park, Guatemala.
 (Photo copyright © by Kaj Halberg)

 Plant, clinging to a stone wall, Lion’s Head National Scenic Area, Taiwan.
 (Photo copyright © by Kaj Halberg)

 Parque Nacional Corcovado is a protected rainforest area on the Osa Peninsula, Costa Rica.
-This interesting national park is presented elsewhere on this website, see Travel episodes: Costa Rica 2012 – Coastal hike to Corcovado.
+This interesting national park is presented on the page Travel episodes – Costa Rica 2012: Coastal hike to Corcovado.
 Two pictures from beaches in this park is shown below.